-Chapter 17: IGMP snooping configuration using CLI
+IGMP snooping configuration using CLI

-This chapter describes the procedures you can use to configure and display IGMP snooping parameters using CLI.
+This section describes the procedures you can use to configure and display IGMP snooping parameters using CLI.

 Configuring IGMP snooping on a VLAN

 Enable IGMP snooping on a VLAN to forward the multicast data to only those ports that are members of the multicast group.